fizzo999/reading-notes/session02Read02.md

 What features should you look for in a text editor?
 I would say some of the most important features are:

-1.) code completion;
+1. code completion;
-2.) syntax highlighting;
+2. syntax highlighting;
-3.) a nice variety of themes (to reduce eye strain and fatigue); and 4.) the ability to choose from a healthy selection of extensions available when you need them.
+3. a nice variety of themes (to reduce eye strain and fatigue); and
+4. the ability to choose from a healthy selection of extensions available when you need them.

-A great feature of any text editing software is code completion.
+A great feature of any text editing software is ** code completion**.
 Code completion allows you to start typing, and the code completion feature will display possible suggestions based on what you originally typed.
 This saves you time by providing a choice, rather than allowing you to finish typing and possibly encounter typos.

 Also, some code completion includes the closing of tags when you open them, or the closing of brackets when you open them, or the closing of quotation marks when you open them, thus making sure you’re always writing your code.

 Another nice feature is being able to write your HTML and CSS more efficiently.
-There is a kind of shorthand language called Emmet that can help.
+There is a kind of ** shorthand language called Emmet ** that can help.
 Emmet will speed up your code writing faster than you can imagine.
 Some text editors come with Emmet built right in, or Emmet can be added by the means of an extension.

-Another feature you should definitely look into is called syntax highlighting.
+Another feature you should definitely look into is called ** syntax highlighting **.
 Syntax highlighting is a feature that takes the text you type, and makes it more noticeable by colorizing the text.
 Attributes are a different color than elements.
 And elements are a different color than copy.
 This makes it so much easier when you’re looking for an